FoxLisk/RetroSpeedBot/README.md

 ## critical path TODOs:

  * actually do stuff when race time is getting closer
-   * probably have some every-minute or every-5-minutes thing that checks if there's a race coming up, and if so finds it in the scheduling channel and does stuff with the reacts
+   * extensive comments about this in code now
  * get it running on linux (hopefully (*gulp*) this is easy)
  * races should have a notes field - stuff like "for new runners".
  * a command to delete a race

 ## misc TODOs - not any special order:

  * Rate limit the bot
- * add a !commands command, or similar
+ * add a `!commands` command, or similar
  * pre-populate race reactions
- * i kinda think sending newly created races, possibly fully hydrated, off to some like mpsc-based handler might be the way of the hero?
-   * update - thinking maybe no
  * ORM stuff is looking more and more desireable
    * OMFG look into this!!! https://docs.rs/ormx/0.7.0/ormx/
    * the documentation is - of course! - a total joke, but maybe very useful.